Program: M.P.H., Public Health

 The Master of Public Health program requires a minimum of 42 semester hours of coursework beyond the bachelor’s degree.
 A minimum grade of “B-” is required for each course; an overall program GPA of 3.0 is required for graduation.

-- A bachelor’s degree from an accredited university or college.
+- A bachelor’s degree from an accredited university or college with a major in Health Science or its equivalent.

 - A cumulative GPA of 3.0 or above for all undergraduate work.